Arya (actress): Career

 Arya made her acting debut while she was studying in plus two (higher secondary) when she got the offer to appear in the television series Officer on Amrita TV.
 She appeared in two stories and after that she got married.
 Her sister-in-law Kalpana Susheelan was a model, it persuaded her to search for a career in modelling and began working in commercials for leading clients in the industry, including Chennai Silks and Chemmanur Jewellers.
 It was followed by her first major role in television, the Tamil soap opera Maharani (2009 – 2011) which was a remake of the Malayalam serial Ente Manasaputhri starring her sister-in-law Archana Suseelan.
 After that she took a maternity leave for around two years; on return, she acted in serials such as Mohakkadal, Achante Makkal, and Ardram.

 The turning point in her career came after contesting in the reality television series Stars on Asianet, which was for serial artists.
 In one of the episodes she acted on a spoof of the film Njan Gandharvan.
 Her performance was appreciated by the channel and recommended her name to Diana Sylvester, producer of newly launching comedy show Badai Bungalow (2013 – 2018) who was looking for an actress for Ramesh Pisharody's wife.
 It was her foray as a comedian and a break in her career.
 She was a regular in the cast and portrayed a loggerhead named Arya.
 While doing Badai Bungalow she also did stage show and most notably, the serial Sthreedhanam on Asianet, in which she played Pooja, a bold and outspoken daughter-in-law with a black belt in Karate.
 The role gave her appreciation.

 Later, she began hosting a cookery show on television and also acted in a number of Malayalam films.
 In 2020, she contested in the second season of the Malayalam reality TV series Bigg Boss (Malayalam season 2), hosted by actor Mohanlal on Asianet.
 From 2019-2023, She hosted first, second, fourth and fifth seasons of popular the musical game show Start Music Aaradhyam Paadum on Asianet.

 Personal life

 She married IT engineer Rohit Susheelan and they have a daughter named Roya.
 Rohit is the brother of television actress Archana Suseelan.
 In 2018, she opened a boutique named Aroya in Vazhuthacaud.
 In January 2019, Arya revealed that she is living with her daughter separately from her husband.
+On 20 August 2025, she married RJ Sibin Benjamin.